nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-06-10-usb-recovery-image-for-a-netbook-with-dd.md

 A word of warning, dd is a dangerous command if you get your drive paths wrong it will overwrite your hard drive and destroy existing partitions before blindly copying and pating these command please understand the commands and only then should you execute them.

 You can use this tool to create iso images from cds or dvds and also to back up your partitions also you can create virtual disk images which are similar to those used by virtualization software like vmware and VirtualBox.
-Sometime soon I&#8217;ll also write a post on how to use a swap file in linux and also on how to encrypt sensitive data.
+Sometime soon I'll also write a post on how to use a swap file in linux and also on how to encrypt sensitive data.